Thomas-Frew/OLAF-Neighbourhood/README.md

 4. Run the two clients with `./client`, from their respective directories.
 5. In each CLI, execute `online_list` and confirm that there are two users on localhost:1443.
 6. In each CLI, execute `public_chat Hello!` and confirm that both clients receive the message.
-7. In each CLI, execute `private_chat 1 [other_user]@localhost:1443 Private Hello!`, where [other_user] is the username of the other user.
+7. In each CLI, execute `private_chat 1 [other_user] Private Hello!`, where [other_user] is the username of the other user.
 Confirm that ONLY the other user receives this message.

 ### Scenario 3: Two Clients on Different Servers